-Gulika or Mandi is believed to be the son of Lord Shani.
+Gulika Kaalam is believed to be the son of Lord Shani.
 It rises twice, the rising time of the day is considered inauspicious or Dosha Muhurat.
-Auspicious ceremonies like marriage or funerals are avoided during Gulika Kaalam or Gulika Kaal.
-The sign in which it rises is considered inauspicious for an important event.
+Auspicious ceremonies like marriage or funerals are avoided during Gulika Kaalam.

-Gulika Kaal or Gulika Kaalam is an inauspicious period or Dosha Muhurat, very similar to Yamghantam Kaalam and Dragon’s head, used in Indian Vedic astrology Kaal.
+Gulika Kaal or Gulika Kaalam is an inauspicious period of Dosha Muhurat, very similar to Yamghantam Kaalam and Dragon’s head, used in Indian Vedic astrology More Kaal.

 The rising time period or Muhurat of Gulika is different for each day, it is easily available in Gulika Kalam Chart.

 It rises twice i.e. during the day as well as during the night, as it repeats, one should avoid performing any important event during this period, such as a funeral.

 Divide the duration of the day into 8 parts.
 The ruler or the Lords of the seven parts are according to the Lords of the days but remember there is no Lord of the eighth part.
 The first part always belongs to the Lord of the day.

 This means the lord of the first part belongs to the day in question.
 And so the Lord of the first part keeps changing according to the day.
 In this case, the part which is ruled by Saturn is the lord of Gulika or Mandi, which keeps changing daily.